Reviews You Can Rely On

 Versatility

 The Beargrease is a very versatile fat bike.
-This carbon-framed beauty is good for just about everything, snow riding, adventure rides, bike packing, and everyday mountain biking so long as you don't mind riding a rigid bike.
-The frame and fork come equipped with all the mounts you'll probably ever need to attach all of your overnight gear for bike packing adventures.
-The complete bike is also light enough that you could easily use it for fat bike racing or all day suffer-fests if that's your thing.
+This carbon-framed beauty is good for just about everything: snow riding, adventure rides, bike packing, and everyday mountain biking, so long as you don't mind riding a rigid bike.
+The frame and fork come equipped with all the mounts you'll probably ever need to attach all of your overnight gear for bike-packing adventures.
+The complete bike is also light enough to easily use for fat bike racing or all-day suffer-fests if that's your thing.
 If you're looking for an all-around performer in a lightweight carbon-framed package, the Beargrease should be on your shortlist.

 Build

 The Beargrease Carbon Deore has a relatively standard budget-minded build attached to a full carbon frame.
-What the build of this bike lacks in wow factor it makes up for with functionality and affordability, for a carbon frame.
+What the build of this bike lacks in wow factor, it makes up for with functionality and affordability for a carbon frame.
 The front and rear triangles of the frame are all carbon fiber with Salsa's Bearpaw rigid carbon fork up front.
-The Bearpaw fork has carbon legs and an aluminum steerer, plus a set of 3-pack mounts on each side.
+The Bearpaw fork has carbon legs, an aluminum steerer, and a set of 3-pack mounts on each side.
 The frame has typical modern fat bike thru axle spacing of 15 x 150mm in the front and 12 x 197mm in the rear.
-The front and rear triangles also come with a variety of mounts to accommodate all of your bike packing/adventure biking accessories.
+The front and rear triangles also come with various mounts to accommodate all your bike packing/adventure biking accessories.

 salsa beargrease carbon deore - the beargrease has a really nice looking carbon frame with a unique...